Oxfam has helped to establish gravity-fed systems in Mauubo B community, Liquica District.

 Even though the conflict has now ended, the country is still suffering from the repercussions of war, with the rebuilding of infrastructure remaining a huge challenge.
 Lack of access to water and sanitation infrastructure is one of the major problems facing the people of East Timor.

-In East Timor, only 58 per cent of people have access to safe water and even fewer have access to sanitation.
+In East Timor, 71.9% of people have access to safe water and only 40.6% have access to sanitation (2015).
 Most of the water systems that exist no longer function due to poor maintenance and a lack of community ownership during construction.

-Poverty levels in East Timor are stark, with more than two in five people living on less than 55 cents a day.
+Poverty levels in East Timor are stark, with 49.9% of the population living below the poverty line (2013).
 Oxfam believes that by combining access to safe water, improved sanitation and health education we can help reduce poverty, maximise health benefits and ensure the results are long-lasting and wide-reaching.

 By encouraging community ownership of water resources and providing grassroots education, the programme seeks to provide a sustainable solution to the water and sanitation situation in East Timor.
 Our key objectives are: